PythonDataScience24/Group20_Covid-19-Dashboard/README.md

 According to the user input two line plots are generated which display the number of cases and deaths over the timeframe.

-Additionally he can select whether he wants the data to be normalized.
+Additionally, the user can select whether he wants the data to be normalized.

 ## Background info